 Perhaps I should clarify the reason that I’m bringing up expenses in the very first lesson.
 In reality, your approach to trading depends on your expenses.
 For example, scalping, which we’ll discuss in one of the following lessons, means making quick trades and getting a small profit.
 Traders should make sure that their transaction costs are minimal if they choose to scalp!

 As an exercise, try to solve the puzzle with the following conditions:

 - You make 50% of profitable trades and 50% unprofitable ones.

-- You earn on average 7 points (I’ll tell about what this concept later, now it’s not so important) for each profitable transaction and you lose 5 points for each unprofitable trade.
+- You earn 7 points on an average trade (I’ll tell about what this concept later, now it’s not so important) and you lose 5 points on each unprofitable trade.

 Is your strategy profitable?